Paul Revere's midnight ride: Background

-When British Army activity on April 7, 1775, suggested the possibility of troop movements, Joseph Warren sent Revere to warn the Massachusetts Provincial Congress, then sitting in Concord, the site of one of the larger caches of Patriot military supplies.
+When British Army activity on April 7, 1775, suggested the possibility of troop movements, Joseph Warren sent Paul Revere to warn the Massachusetts Provincial Congress, then sitting in Concord, the site of one of the larger caches of Patriot military supplies.
 After receiving the warning, Concord residents began moving the military supplies away from the town.

-One week later, on April 14, General Gage received instructions from Secretary of State William Legge, Earl of Dartmouth (dispatched on January 27), to disarm the rebels, who were known to have hidden weapons in Concord, among other locations, and to imprison the rebellion's leaders, especially Samuel Adams and John Hancock.
+On April 14, General Thomas Gage, Commander-in-Chief, North America and colonial governor of Massachusetts, received instructions (dispatched on January 27) from the Earl of Dartmouth, Secretary of State for the Colonies, to disarm the rebels, who were known to have hidden weapons in Concord among other locations, and to imprison the rebellion's leaders, especially Samuel Adams and John Hancock.
 Dartmouth gave Gage considerable discretion in his commands.
 Gage issued orders to Lieutenant Colonel Francis Smith to proceed from Boston "with utmost expedition and secrecy to Concord, where you will seize and destroy... all Military stores....
 But you will take care that the soldiers do not plunder the inhabitants or hurt private property."
 Gage did not issue written orders for the arrest of rebel leaders, as he feared doing so might spark an uprising.

 Between 9 and 10 p.m. on the night of April 18, 1775, Joseph Warren told Revere and William Dawes that the king's troops were about to embark in boats from Boston bound for Cambridge and the road to Lexington and Concord.
 Warren's intelligence suggested that the most likely objectives of the regulars' movements later that night would be the capture of Adams and Hancock.
 They did not worry about the possibility of regulars marching to Concord, since the supplies at Concord were safe, but they did think their leaders in Lexington were unaware of the potential danger that night.
 Paul Revere and William Dawes were sent out to warn them and to alert colonial militias in nearby towns.

 Events

 Preparation

 In the days before April 18, Revere had instructed Robert Newman, the sexton of the North Church, to send a signal by lantern to alert colonists in Charlestown as to the movements of British troops when the information became known.
-In what is well known today by the phrase "one if by land, two if by sea", one lantern in the steeple would signal the British army's choice of the land route while two lanterns would signal the route "by water" across the Charles River.
-(In the event, the British chose the water route, and therefore two lanterns were placed in the steeple.)
+In what is well known today by the phrase "one if by land, two if by sea", one lantern in the steeple would signal the British army's choice of the land route, proceeding southwest from Boston by the peninsula of "Boston Neck", while two lanterns would signal the route "by water" across the Charles River.
+In the end, the British chose the water route, and therefore two lanterns were placed in the steeple.

 Revere first gave instructions to send the signal to Charlestown.
-He then crossed the Charles River by rowboat, slipping past the British warship HMS Somerset at anchor.
+He then crossed the Charles River by rowboat, slipping past the Royal Navy warship HMS Somerset at anchor.
 Crossings were banned at that hour, but Revere safely landed in Charlestown and rode to Lexington, avoiding a British patrol and later warning almost every house along the route.
 The Charlestown colonists dispatched additional riders to the north.